Welcome to my “Strength and Comparison” article for the coming month, the article “Ranking, Rating and Score” has also been published for this month.

 Putting the pieces together

-Some of these pairs comply for a longer term trade based on the Weekly and Monthly chart.
+Some of these pairs comply for a longer term trade based on the Monthly and Weekly chart.
 We will look at these ones here in a bit more detail.
+The ones that do not comply may be more interesting for the short term.
+See the article “Ranking, Rating and Score” for more details.

-[li]Only the EUR/AUD is not mentioned as “Approved” pair in the “Currency Comparison Table”.[/li][li]The AUD/CAD, AUD/NZD, EUR/AUD are not mentioned in the Top 10 of the Ranking and Rating list.[/li][/ul]
+[li]The CHF/JPY is not in the “Currency Comparison Table”.[/li][li]The CHF/JPY is also not mentioned in the interesting pairs for the Ranking and Rating list.[/li][/ul]

-The article “Ranking, Rating and Score” published this weekend contains the following interesting pairs:
+The article “Ranking, Rating and Score” for this month contains the following interesting pairs in the Top 10:

 DISCLAIMER: The articles are my personal opinion, not recommendations, FX trading is risky and not suitable for everyone.The content is for educational purposes only and is aimed solely for the use by ‘experienced’ traders in the FOREX market as the contents are intended to be understood by professional users who are fully aware of the inherent risks in forex trading.
 The content is for ‘Forex Trading Journal’ purpose only.
 Nothing should be construed as recommendation to purchase any financial instruments.
 The choice and risk is always yours.
 Thank you.